0xPolygonMiden/miden-node/store/README.md

-# Store
+# Miden node store

-**Store** maintains the state of the chain.
-It serves as the "source of truth" for the chain - i.e., if it is not in the store, the node does not consider it to be a part of the chain.
+The **Store** maintains the state of the chain.
+It serves as the "source of truth" for the chain - i.e., if it is not in the store, the node does not consider it to be part of the chain.
 **Store** is one of components of the [Miden node](..).

 ## Architecture

-The Miden node is still under heavy development and current architecture is subject of change.
-This topic will be filled later.
+`TODO`

 ## Usage

 ### Installing the Store

-Store can be installed and run as a part of [Miden node](../README.md#installing-the-node).
+The Store can be installed and run as part of [Miden node](../README.md#installing-the-node).
-But if you intend on running Store as a separated process, you need to install and run it separately:
+But if you intend on running the Store as a separate process, you will need to install and run it as follows:

 ```sh
 # Installs `miden-node-store` executable
 cargo install --path store
 ```

+### Running the Store

-In order to run Store, you must provide genesis file.
-To generate genesis file you need to use [Miden node](../README.md#generating-the-genesis-file)'s `make-genesis` command.
+In order to run Store, you must provide a genesis file.
+To generate a genesis file you will need to use [Miden node](../README.md#generating-the-genesis-file)'s `make-genesis` command.

-You'll also need to provide a configuration file.
+You will also need to provide a configuration file.
 We have an example config file in [store-example.toml](store-example.toml).

 Then, to run the Store: